NI Grammar School Admission criteria for

 to P.7 pupils and their parents.

-Ballymena Academy will use proof of registration for the AQE Common Entrance Assessment (CEA) provided by the Association for Quality Education Limited (AQE) as specified by the school.
-Parents should record their child’s candidate number for the AQE Common Entrance Assessment on the online application and upload a copy of the AQE Examination Card or the AQE Registration Letter with the online application.
+Ballymena Academy will use the Age Standardised Score awarded to children sitting the Common Entrance Assessment (CEA) provided by the Association for Quality Education Limited (AQE) as specified by the school.
+Parents should record their child’s candidate number and Age Standardised Score on the Transfer Application and upload the results sheet with the Transfer Application

-Parents/Guardians wishing to claim Special Provision must complete Form SP20 available from Ballymena Academy.
+Parents/Guardians wishing to claim Special Provision must complete Form SC22 available from Ballymena Academy or from the AQE.

-The completed Form SP20, together with appropriate documentary evidence corroborating the claim for Special Provision, must be uploaded with the online application no later than 16th March 2021.
-Special Provision will not be considered in advance of the deadline for submission of online applications.
+The completed Form SC22, together with appropriate documentary evidence corroborating the claim for Special Provision, must be uploaded with the Transfer Application.
+Special Provision will not be considered in advance of the deadline for submission of Transfer Applications.

 There is a capital fee of £140 per annum (set by the Department of Education), which is payable by all Parents/Guardians of pupils enrolled in the school.